Have You Been Injured on Someone Else’s Property?

 Disclaimers and Misconceptions: What Claimants Should Know

-Perhaps more so than with other case types, premises liability claimants should consider a few concepts before moving forward.
+Perhaps more so than with other case types, premises liability claimants should consider a few concepts and premises liability laws before moving forward.
 First and foremost, one of the biggest misconceptions about personal injury attorneys is that we “chase” slip and falls and other premises liability claims as a way to grab quick cash from business owners.
 That could not be further from the truth, for multiple reasons.

 High Costs

-There are going to have to be some substantial damages at stake in order for any attorney to consider accepting a premises liability claim.
+There are going to have to be some substantial damages at stake (e.g., lost wages, medical bills, severe pain and suffering, etc.) in order for any attorney to consider accepting a premises liability claim.
 If you fell in Walmart and bruised your leg, the amount of compensation you would recover would never match the costs that a suit demands.
 Most of these cases that are successful will involve broken bones, brain injury, spine injury, etc.

 Property Owners’ Rights